This article may contain links from our affiliate partners. Please read how we make money!

 Cons:

 - Low thermal stability: Most silicone pans aren’t ideal for use beyond 572 degrees Fahrenheit.
+They should only be used over low to medium heat

 - Environmental concerns: Silicone isn’t biodegradable, although you can reuse the material.

-High Level Breakdown: Comparing the 8 Different Nonstick Coatings
+High-Level Breakdown: Comparing the 8 Different Nonstick Coatings

 Type of Nonstick | Is it safe? | Nonstick-ness | Heat | Total Score | My Favorite |